 What we viewers know is that Sarah was packed to leave and obviously was seriously considering Bryce’s offer.
 When Bryce calls her on her apartment phone, Chuck calls on her cell.
 As the episode ends (E8), Sarah is standing between the phones as they continue to ring.
 The thought that seems compulsory here is that Sarah is choosing between Chuck and Bryce.

 But The Kiss is a different story.
 Although Chuck suggests that maybe she would have kissed just anyone in that situation, neither of them takes that suggestion seriously.
 Chuck does not press it; Sarah never even responds to it.
-The Kiss was what Chuck had been wanting all along–one True Thing about Sarah–and it is the last one (at least in many ways) that she wants him to know.
-It is no wonder that she re-christens it “The Incident”.
+The Kiss was what Chuck had been wanting all along–One True Thing about Sarah–and it is the last one (at least in many ways) that she wants him to know.
+It is no wonder that she re-christens it “The Incident” (a deflating euphemism).
 She does not want to have to admit to herself just how much she has revealed.
 Her ability to remain the handler and to treat Chuck as her asset has been severely compromised.

 Obviously, the choice takes a toll on Sarah.
 She oversleeps the next morning.
 When she finally does interact with Chuck, she has re-assumed her handler role (she acts toward Chuck much as his prospective new handler does in vs. the Broken Heart).
 She has chosen to stay with the man she loves, but, predictably, given that she is Sarah, she has also chosen to try to distance herself from him, to deny in her current behavior what she had revealed in The Kiss.
 She wants to be able to stay with him without being with him.
 This leads to the perceptible chill in vs. the Crown Vic, and it is what makes her warm smile at him near the end of the episode so welcome.
 Though she has not yet made another “mistake”, exactly, she is heading back toward being with him.
 Despite herself (and despite her pretense), she cannot be with him and not with him.